Guide to White Sands Sledding in New Mexico

 If you time it right you can be sledding as the sunsets.
 Sledding while the sun set on the desert dunes and the stars began to come out was the most magical moment and it is something I will never forget.

-The dunes drive is around an eight mile scenic drive one way.
-Round-trip the drive will take you around 45 minutes without stops along this 16 mile trip.
+If you have time you may want to drive the eight mile scenic drive one way.
 Along the route you will find hiking trails, picnic areas, sledding spots, and vault toilets.

 Part of the route is paved and part is packed gypsum sand road.
 It is accessible for all types of vehicles.